 - More than 96% of US physicians accept Medicare Assignment as payment in full

 - Of the less than 4% of physicians that are non-PAR, many of them do accept assignment on many claims.
 Accepting assignment helps to avoid the reimbursement penalty.
 This also helps to avoid the costs and hassle of collecting from the Medicare beneficiary.
 By being non-PAR, they have the flexibility to decide on a case-by-case basis

 So although there is a possibility that you could receive Excess Charges, that possibility is very small.

 Plan N does not cover excess charges and is a great option for keeping premiums very low.
 Here are the details on Plan N:

 The advice on this website is informational.
 Please consult us before making a purchasing decision to determine what is best for your individual situation.
 You can contact Keith Murray’s office at 888-228-6119.

-Keith Murray is an independent agent and the founder of Integrity Senior Solutions Inc. He has over 21 years of experience working with Seniors to meet their insurance and financial needs.
+Keith Murray is an independent agent and the founder of Integrity Senior Solutions Inc. He has been working with Seniors to meet their insurance and financial needs since 1996.